Minzc/Minzcworld/README.md

 # MinzcResearch
-This a forum like project to trakc my research process.
+This a forum like project to track my research process.

 Each week, I will publish an issue discribing this week's task and daily updated will be followed under the issue.